exosphere-lang/compiler/README.md

 > The exosphere is the uppermost region of Earth's atmosphere as it gradually fades into the vacuum of space.

-The goal of Exosphere is to simplify the creation of Amazon Web Service CloudFormation templates.
+The goal of Exosphere is to simplify the creation of Amazon Web Service CloudFormation templates and create useful compile-time feedback to the user.
 Exosphere is capable of turning `exo` files into CloudFormation templates, `exo` files are parsed and checked to ensure any generated CloudFormation is valid.

 Input `ExploreGitHubArtifacts.exo`: